 Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements, repurchase agreements, and committed bank line financing on an unsecured basis.
 We borrow from various banks on a demand basis with company-owned and customer securities pledged as collateral.
 The value of customer-owned securities used as collateral is not reflected in the consolidated statement of financial condition.
-We also have an unsecured, committed bank line available.

-Our uncommitted secured lines of credit at December 31, 2021, totaled \$880.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+Our uncommitted secured lines of credit at December 31, 2023, totaled \$880.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
 The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing on our uncommitted secured lines was \$135.0 million during the year ended December 31, 2021.
+Our peak daily borrowing on our uncommitted secured lines was \$240.0 million during the year ended December 31, 2023.
 There are no compensating balance requirements under these arrangements.
 Any borrowings on secured lines of credit are generally utilized to finance certain fixed income securities.
-At December 31, 2021, we had no outstanding balances on our uncommitted secured lines of credit.
+At December 31, 2023, we had no outstanding balances on our uncommitted secured lines of credit.